daimo-eth/daimo/README.md

 - <details><summary>How do Daimo accounts work?</summary>

-  Daimo accounts are secured by cryptography.
+  Daimo accounts are Ethereum accounts.

+  Under the hood, they're a new and much-improved type called an ERC-4337 contract account.
 Each device you add to your account stores a secret key.
-When you send a transaction, your phone authenticates you (with FaceID, PIN, or similar) and cryptographically signs the transaction using that key.
+When you send money, your phone first authenticates you with FaceID or similar, then cryptographically signs the transaction using that key.

-  Daimo uses modern cryptography best practices.
-It leverages hardware enclaves such as the Secure Enclave on iOS and Keystore on Android.
-These generate cryptographic secrets that live in dedicated hardware made for storing secrets and never leave your device.
-With Account Abstraction (ERC-4337), we are able to support multiple devices for safety and convenience.
-If you lose a device, you can simply delete it from your account.
-All together, this enables secure, low-friction Ethereum accounts.
+  Daimo is non-custodial.
+Your keys, your coins.

+  Daimo offers stronger security than traditional wallets.
+Keys live in dedicated hardware made for storing secrets, such as Secure Enclave on iPhone, and never leave your device.

   </details>

 - <details><summary>Which stablecoin does Daimo use?</summary>

+  Daimo runs on USDC, a high-quality stablecoin issued by Circle.

   Stablecoins are cryptocurrencies designed to maintain a stable value.
 Many are pegged to the dollar, so that one coin is worth $1.

-  Daimo runs on USDC, a high-quality stablecoin issued by Circle.
-Circle is a US-based licensed money transmitter, partly owned by Coinbase.
-USDC is one of the largest and most liquid onchain dollar equivalents.
-Learn more on [Bluechip](https://bluechip.org/coins/usdc).
+Circle is a US-based licensed money transmitter partnered with Coinbase, USDC is one of the largest and most liquid onchain dollar equivalents.
+[Learn more on Bluechip.](https://bluechip.org/coins/usdc)
   </details>

 - <details><summary>Which blockchain does it run on?</summary>

   Daimo uses Base, an Ethereum rollup.

   Rollups support near-instant transactions that cost a few cents each.
 By contrast, transactions on the underlying Ethereum chain (layer 1 or L1) take about 10 times as long and cost a few dollars each.
 Rollups accomplish this by bundling many transactions into a single L1 transaction.
-They inherit the strong guarantees of the settlement chain: like L1, a rollup is reliable and secure.
-It works anywhere in the world, without requiring permission of any particular country or company.
-Learn more on [L2Beat](https://l2beat.com/scaling/projects/base).
+They inherit the strong guarantees of Ethereum: like L1, Base is reliable and secure, and works worldwide.
+[Learn more on L2Beat.](https://l2beat.com/)
   </details>

 - <details><summary>Can I send other coins like USDT, or use other chains like Polygon?</summary>